 March 25th is the feast of the Annunciation, one of the most important dates in the Christian calendar, which celebrates the moment the Archangel Gabriel announced to the Virgin Mary that she would conceive and become the mother of Jesus, the Son of God (Luke 1: 26–38).

-The oldest known image of the Annunciation dates back to the 4th century and is to be found in the catacombs of Priscilla.
+The Annunciation is one of the most popular subjects of Christian art; the oldest known image dates back to the 4th century and is to be found in the Catacombs of Priscilla.

 My name is David Lown and I am an art historian from Cambridge, England.
-Since 2001 I have lived in Italy, where I run private and
+Since 2001 I have lived in Italy, where I run private walking tours of Rome.

 Search Walks in Rome: